Judiciary of New York: Precedent

 Decisions of the New York Court of Appeals are binding authority on all other courts, and persuasive authority for itself in later cases.
 Decisions of the New York Supreme Court, Appellate Division department panels are binding on the lower courts in that department, and also on lower courts in other departments unless there is contrary authority from the Appellate Division of that department.
 Decisions by the Supreme Court, Appellate Term must be followed by courts whose appeals lie to it.
 Published trial court decisions are persuasive authority for all other courts in the state.

 The New York Reports and Appellate Division Reports contain the opinions, memorandums, and motions sent by the Court of Appeals and the Supreme Court Appellate Division, respectively.
 The appellate term and trial court opinions are published selectively in the Miscellaneous Reports.
 The current versions are the New York Reports 3d (cited as N.Y.3d), the Appellate Division Reports 3d (cited as A.D.3d) and the Miscellaneous Reports 3d (cited as Misc.3d).

 Procedure

 The Civil Practice Law and Rules (CPLR) governs legal procedure such as jurisdiction, venue, and pleadings, as well certain areas of substantive law such as the statute of limitations and joint and several liability.
 Many counties use the New York State Courts Electronic Filing System (NYSCEF) for electronic court filing (e-filing, like the federal PACER system).

+The New York State Courts Electronic Filing System (NYSCEF) is the electronic court filing (e-filing) system used in the New York State Unified Court System.
+E-filing in criminal cases in the Supreme Court and County Court may be authorized by the Chief Administrative Judge, but it is unlawful for such documents to be made available to the public online through NYSCEF.

+The judiciary's 2014–2015 budget request stated that the "expansion of electronic filing continues as a high priority", and stated that it launched a new website that permits the public to order criminal history searches for which it collects $92 million annually.